gps units for pets

 The benefits of GPS units for pets

 Limitations aside, GPS units have some pretty cool perks.
 With some units, you can set up geofences, or boundaries, for your pet.
-If your pet breeches one of the boundaries, you’ll get a text message to alert you to your escapee.
+If your pet breaches one of the boundaries, you’ll get a text message to alert you to your escapee.

 When your pet is lost, every minute can feel like hours until you know your pet is safe.
-Imagine how much peace of mind you will have if you can simply access your lost pet’s location through your smart phone!
+Imagine how much peace of mind you will have if you can simply access your lost pet’s location through your smartphone!
 Of course, GPS collars are not a substitute for microchipping because of the potential for lost collars.